-Olive oil is a versatile oil produced by pressing whole olives found mostly in the Mediterranean region where it is a huge part of their diet due to its health benefits.
+Olive oil is a versatile oil produced by pressing whole olives which are found mostly in the Mediterranean region.

 5 Benefits of Olive Oil for Hair, Skin & Body

-- Olive oil contains polyphenols and oleocanthal, powerful antioxidants that help fight inflammation in the body and also supports the cardiovascular system.
+Olive oil contains polyphenols and oleocanthal, powerful antioxidants that help fight inflammation in the body and also support the cardiovascular system.

-- Olive oil contains traces of squalene, a compound deemed to be an anti-cancer agent.
+Olive oil contains traces of squalene, a compound deemed to be an anti-cancer agent according to this study.

-- Olive oil contains a high amount of vitamin E, which can help hydrate the skin and hair and promote softness & shine.
+Olive oil contains a high amount of vitamin E, which can help hydrate the skin and hair and promote softness and shine.

 Chef’s Planet Glass Oil Decanter and Cruet